This recipe for Ham Garlic Sausage & Pineapple Fried Rice comes together easily, with only a few ingredients and is a hit with the kids.

 - ½ C Grimm's Ham Garlic Sausage diced

 - chopped green onion

-- In a large wok over high heat, add 1 Tbsp oil and the beaten eggs.
+- In a large wok over high heat, add 1 tablespoon oil and the beaten eggs.
 Stir and scramble for 2-3 minutes, until almost fully cooked.
 Transfer to a clean bowl.
 Set aside.

-- Add the remaining 2 Tbsp oil and the cooked rice.
+- Add the remaining 2 tablespoon oil and the cooked rice.
 Stir constantly, moving the rice around the wok.